-Army considers Denver as headquarters of new Futures Command
+Army considers 15 cities for home of new Futures Command

-DENVER (AP) — The Army says it’s considering Denver for the headquarters of its planned Futures Command , which will keep track of emerging technology and innovations that could be used in warfighting.
+The Army says it’s considering 15 cities for the headquarters of its planned Futures Command , which will keep track of emerging technology and innovations that could be used in warfighting.

-The Army notified Mayor Michael Hancock in an April 17 letter.
-The military hasn’t released a list of all the finalists, but Georgia officials say Atlanta is in the running.
+The Army notified the cities this week and asked for detailed information.

+The contenders are Atlanta; Austin, Texas; Boston; Chicago; Dallas; Denver; Houston; Los Angeles; Minneapolis; New York; Philadelphia; Raleigh, North Carolina; San Diego; San Francisco; and Seattle.

-The Army wants the headquarters to be near universities and technology companies.
-The letter said officials are looking for a workforce strong in biomedicine, chemistry, computer hardware and software, electronics, materials and mechanical systems.
+The Army says the headquarters should be near universities and technology companies.
+It says the host city should have workforce expertise in biomedicine, chemistry, computer hardware and software, electronics, materials and mechanical systems.

 Most Read Business Stories